-Notwithstanding increase in the absolute number of influenza detections, the proportion of respiratory specimens that were test-positive for influenza virus has decreased.
-These observations likely reflect the high volume of respiratory specimens that have been submitted in response to the COVID-19 epidemic and tested in parallel for influenza virus.
-After week 9, when overall influenza positivity reached 30%, positivity rates for influenza decreased for overall, for influenza A, and influenza B (Figure 5).
-This signals a decrease in the contribution of influenza viruses to flu-like illness overall in the province.
+Both the absolute number and the proportion of respiratory specimens that were test-positive for influenza virus have continued to decrease and are now at very low levels.
+After week 9, when overall influenza positivity reached 30%, positivity rates for influenza decreased precipitously overall, and for influenza A, and influenza B (Figure 5).

-Cumulatively since week 40 (starting September 29, 2019), of the 35,219 specimens tested for influenza at laboratories across BC, 3622 (10%) tested positive for influenza A and 2284 (6%) tested positive for influenza B. Throughout the season, influenza A has comprised 61% and influenza B has comprised 39% of total influenza virus detections.
+Cumulatively since week 40 (starting September 29, 2019), of the 59,599 specimens tested for influenza at laboratories across BC, 4,132 (7%) tested positive for influenza A and 2,592 (4%) tested positive for influenza B. Throughout the season, influenza A has comprised 61% and influenza B has comprised 39% of total influenza virus detections.

-Figure 5: Influenza virus positivity among respiratory specimens tested by participating laboratories1 across BC, 2019-2020 season2
+Figure 5: Influenza virus positivity among respiratory specimens tested by participating laboratories across BC, 2019-2020 season^{2,}

 1 The percentage influenza positivity is presented by influenza type based on primary specimens submitted for influenza testing at the BCCDC Public Health Laboratory (PHL) and other external sites that share complete testing data with the BCCDC PHL.
-From week 40, reporting sites include: BC Children's and Women's Hospital, Children's and Women's Hospital, Laboratory, Fraser Health Medical Microbiology Laboratory, Island Health, Providence Health Care, Powell River Hospital, St. Paul's Hospital, Vancouver General Hospital, Victoria General Hospital, Victoria Coastal Health, BCCDC Public Health Laboratory, Interior Health Authority sites and Northern Health Authority sites.
+From week 40, reporting sites include: BC Children's and Women's Hospital, Children's and Women's Hospital Laboratory, Fraser Health Medical Microbiology Laboratory, Island Health, Providence Health Care, Powell River Hospital, St. Paul's Hospital, Vancouver General Hospital, Victoria General Hospital, Victoria Coastal Health, BCCDC Sublic Health Laboratory, Interior Health Authority sites and Northern Health Authority sites.